zhoulaifu/23_cse215_fall/README.md

 Recitation: TU 15:30  - 16:25, at B207

-Homework due: 23:59 (included) Thursday
+Homework is announced on Thursday, and due time is next Thursday 23:59 (included)

 Office hours: TU 14:00 - 15:00, TH 15:30 - 16:30  at B424